Natasha023/demo/README.md

 ```

 ## Technical choices
-1. Use create-react-app to create the project
+1. Use create-react-app to create the project.
-2. Use axios to interact with back end
+2. Use axios to send api calls.
-3. Use OpenWeatherMap lib to retrieve current weather data
+3. Use OpenWeatherMap lib to retrieve current weather data.

 ## Solution
 1. Has two components.
 App component renders the whole page.
-And Weather component renders the weather panel on right.
+Weather component renders the weather panel on right.
 2. Draw sun and wind icon by css.

 ## TODOS